 If you already have an email notification you would like to edit, click the existing notification name, such as "Error Email," as shown here:

-After an email notification is created, menu actions for that notification are accessible from the project pane.
-In the Components tab of the project pane, hover over a notification name and click the actions menu icon to open the actions menu.
+After an email notification is created, menu actions for that notification are accessible from the project pane's Components tab (see Component Actions Menu in Project Pane Components Tab).

 Each of these menu actions is available: